pivotiiii/flow_launcher_ygo/README.md

 ## Installation

 This plugin can be installed using the Flow Launcher Plugin Store or directly from the Flow Launcher search bar by entering

-`pm install XXX`
+`pm install Yu-Gi-Oh!
+Card Search`

 ## Usage